-Here Be Dragons began in 2017 with a competition for children aged 6 to 15 run by the BBC children’s programme Blue Peter.
-The five top runner-up designs have been created into dragon sculptures by Wild in Art artists.
+Here Be Dragons began in 2017 with a BBC Blue Peter competition for children aged 6-15 to design a dragon for the Great Pagoda.
+The winning design will appear on the Pagoda and the five top runner-up designs have been turned into huge dragon sculptures that families can hunt for in the gardens.
 A sixth dragon has been designed by a local community group.

 The sitting rabbit doorstop is a handsome fellow made out of luxurious beige fabric with silk trim - he is definitely more than a doorstop as his appealing looks are sure to guarantee him the best room in the house!